Cuciurgan Reservoir

-The Cuciurgan Reservoir (Cuciurgan) is a large water reservoir, built on Kuchurhan River on the state border between Ukraine and Moldova.
+The Cuciurgan Reservoir (Lacul de acumulare Cuciurgan; Кучурганский лиман) is a large water reservoir, built on Kuchurhan River on the state border between Ukraine and Moldova (Transnistria).

 The lake is located in the south-eastern part of the Left Bank of the Dniester of Moldova (de facto under Transnistria), on the border with the Odesa Oblast of Ukraine and its water resources are shared between the two countries.
 It was created by damming the Kuchurhan River just north of where it flows into the Dniester.
 The reservoir is 20 km long and has a width of 3 km at the side of the dam.
 It has a total water surface area of 27.2 square kilometers.
 Before construction of the dam, there was already a liman in the southern part of the Kuchurhan river valley.

 Lake Cuciurgani is a popular resort area for the inhabitants of nearby Tiraspol, the capital of Transnistria.
 The fossil fuel burning power station at Dnestrovsc utilizes water from the reservoir.
 There is no hydroelectric power plant associated with the dam.